nixworks/public/news/2004/03/30/index.md

 ##### SCO v.
 IBM
 ### [ "SCO v.
 IBM:" IBM has applied for a declaratory judgment that it does not infringe the SCO Group's copyrights. ](/news/2004/03/30/sco-v-ibm-ibm-has-applied-for-a-declaratory-judgment-that-it-does-not-infringe-the-sco-group-s-copyrights.md)
-_Context: IBM, declaratory judgment, SCO Group, SCO v.
-IBM_
+_Context: IBM, SCO v.
+IBM, declaratory judgment, SCO Group_

 ## [Previous Day...](/news/2004/03/29/index.md)